Chartok/book-search/README.md

 ## Description

-A simple book search engine using RESTful API.
+A simple REST book search engine using Google Books API.

 ## Table of Contents